Uninett/nav/doc/reference/backend-processes.rst

 Detects the topology of your network.

-The topology process builds NAV's model of the physical network topology as well as the VLAN sub-topologies.
+The topology process builds NAV's model of the physical network topology, as well as the VLAN sub-topologies.

 Physical topology